-The basic concept of OPC Vision is a subdivision into several parts.
+The basic concept of OPC Machine Vision is a subdivision into several parts.
 Part 1 includes the basis specification and describes an infrastructure layer which provides basic services in a generic way.
-From part 2, a vision skill layer is addressed which provides more specific vision services.
+Part 2 addresses the asset management and condition monitoring use cases of a vision system.

-OPC Vision, part 1
+OPC Machine Vision, part 1